MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 Response function estimation
 ============================

-A prerequisite for spherical deconvolution is obtaining (the) response function(s), which is/are used as the kernel(s) by the deconvolution algorithm.
-For the white matter, the response function models the signal expected for a voxel containing a single, coherently oriented bundle of axons.
-In case of multi-tissue variants of spherical deconvolution, response functions of other tissue types are introduced as well;
-typically to represent grey matter(-like) and/or CSF signals.
+A prerequisite for spherical deconvolution is obtaining the response function(s), which is/are used as the kernel(s) by the deconvolution algorithm.
+For the white matter, the response function models the signal expected for a voxel containing a single, coherently oriented bundle of axons [Tournier2004]_ [Tournier2007]_.
+In case of multi-tissue variants of spherical deconvolution, response functions for other tissue types are introduced as well; typically to represent grey matter(-like) and/or CSF(-like) signals [Jeurissen2014]_ [Dhollander2016a]_.

 In MRtrix3, the :ref:`dwi2response` script offers a range of algorithms to estimate these response function(s) directly from your dataset itself.